Initiation (2020 film)

-Initiation (stylized as Init!ation) is a 2020 American slasher film directed, co-produced, and co-written by John Berardo, inspired by his short film Dembanger.
+Initiation (stylized as Init!ation) is a 2020 American slasher film directed, co-produced, and co-written by John Berardo, inspired by his short film Dembanger, which described as an edgy slasher about a cruel social media game that twisted out of control and takes place at a university where a masked serial killer is murdering teenagers.

 It stars Jon Huertas, Isabella Gomez, Lindsay LaVanchy, Froy Gutierrez, Gattlin Griffith, Patrick Walker, James Berardo, Bart Johnson, Shireen Lai, Kent Faulcon, Yancy Butler, and Lochlyn Munro.
 The film premiered at the Screamfest Horror Film Festival on October 8, 2020.
 It was released on May 7, 2021, by Saban Films.

 Plot

-During a homecoming party a sorority member named Kylie is found unconscious and alone in a room with three members of Sigma Nu Pi, Beau, Dylan, and Wes.
-The following morning she is cruelly mocked on social media.
+During a homecoming party, a sorority member named Kylie is found unconscious and alone in a room with three members of Sigma Nu Pi, Beau, Dylan, and Wes.
+The following morning, she is cruelly mocked on social media.
 Kylie seeks out help from fellow sorority member Shayleen, who in turn approaches Ellery, another sorority member.
 Ellery agrees to investigate, particularly as Wes is her brother and he has been previously accused of sexual assault.